Haram-0309/my-Portfolio/README.md

 2. Update image paths in HTML files
 3. Recommended: Optimize images for web

+## how to RUN and Deploye
+simple right click and open the server and for deployement use the netlify site and drag and drop the folder
 ## Browser Compatibility
 1. **Chrome** (latest): ✅ Fully supported
 2. **Firefox** (latest): ✅ Fully supported